 - Value statement.
 State the role you are applying for and what values you bring to the job.
 Objectives state what you are trying to accomplish, value statements explain why you should be hired.

 - Core strength.
 List industry keywords and specific skill-sets that pertain to your job and industry.
 This is a high-level overview of your qualifications and industry knowledge.

 - Experience.
 However, if education is not the strongest component of your resume, go ahead and list your experience first, starting with your most current job and all your responsibilities.

 - Education.
-Clearly state your schooling from the most recent institution you’ve attended, with all dates, locations and certification received.
+Clearly state your schooling from the most recent institution you’ve attended, with all dates, locations, and certifications received.

-- Honours & awards.
+- Honors & Awards.
 After education and experience, you can list your professional skills and any relevant awards or certifications.

 RELATED: 7 Resume Mistakes You Probably Didn’t Realize

 RELATED: Do Recruiters Still Read Resumes?